-- We have worked with the Saskatchewan Telecommunications Pension Board ("the Board") to establish the best estimate actuarial assumptions and the Provisions for Adverse Deviations (PfAD) to be used to prepare this actuarial valuation. - We have summarized the results of this actuarial valuation along with the ensuing opinions and recommendations in this report. - It is anticipated that this report will be used by the Board for the purposes of filing the necessary actuarial valuation report under the Act and the Income Tax Act. - It is noted that the results of this report may not be appropriate for accounting purposes or any other purpose not listed above.
+- We have worked with the Pension Board to establish the best estimate actuarial assumptions and the Provisions for Adverse Deviations (PfAD) to be used to prepare this actuarial valuation. - We have summarized the results of this actuarial valuation along with the ensuing opinions and recommendations in this report. - It is anticipated that this report will be used by the Pension Board for the purposes of filing the necessary actuarial valuation report under The Act and the Income Tax Act. - It is noted that the results of this report may not be appropriate for accounting purposes or any other purpose not listed above.

-While we have been engaged by SaskTel to conduct this actuarial valuation and the users of this report are to be SaskTel and/or the Board, we note that the users of our work may well extend to parties external to SaskTel and the Board, notably the provincial and federal pension regulators and the Plan members.
-Out of respect for the confidentiality of SaskTel and the Board, we shall not undertake to communicate the terms of our engagement or the results of our work with such other users unless so directed by SaskTel.
+While we have been engaged jointly by SaskTel and the Pension Board to conduct this actuarial valuation and the users of this report are to be SaskTel and/or the Pension Board, we note that the users of our work may well extend to parties external to SaskTel and the Pension Board, notably the provincial and federal pension regulators and the Plan members.
+Out of respect for the confidentiality of SaskTel and the Pension Board, we shall not undertake to communicate the terms of our engagement or the results of our work with such other users unless so directed by SaskTel and/or the Pension Board.